dcc-cc3002/final-reality-adrian-arellano/README.md

 ---

-Important for the _Tarea 1_
+Important for the _Tarea 2_
 ---------------------------

-###Test Inheritance
-This project has test inheritance, and according to the _foro_, that will give some points to this evaluation.

 ###_Entregas Parciales_
-The both _entregas parciales_ were made, so that should be considered to the assigned points of this _Tarea_.
+The first two _entregas parciales_ were made, so that should be considered to the assigned points of this _Tarea_.

 The Program